 鶹’s pharmacy technician programs are programmatically accredited by the Pharmacy Technician Accrediting Commission (PTAC).
 Students learn to use PioneerRx, the software used in pharmacies across the country to prepare them for their career.
 Additionally, students get sent lab kits to do at home under the careful instruction of our professors, like Telicia Ward-Thomas, who just was awarded a 2024 Golden Goggles Student Champion of the Year by for her commitment to her students learning and understanding.
 Additionally, students must participate in two 120-hour externships, for a total of 240 hours, to gain hands-on experience at a pharmacy local to them.
 Our associate degree program is designed to make competent, skilled, and capable pharmacy technicians.

-While education is not required of a pharmacy technician, it is quickly becoming the norm to many employers.
+While education is not required of a pharmacy technician in all states, it is quickly becoming the norm for many employers.

 Certification and Licensure